Styling the Image Block

 The four buttons that indicate the left, right, top and bottom (discussed below) will also change.
 The dark edge around each button will disappear, indicating that the border has been turned off.

-If your style has a border added as a default, consider removing it.
-Otherwise, any image you turn into a link may appear on the page with a blue link border around it, depending on your style's CSS settings.
+If your template has a border added as a default, consider removing it.
+Otherwise, any image you turn into a link may appear on the page with a blue link border around it, depending on your template's CSS settings.

 If you would rather have a border, add this CSS to the Add Custom CSS box and save it...